| | | | | | |

 Hi, Meena.
 I love this blog.

-My wife made this dish for dinner tonight with a homemade curry paste.
+My wife made this dish for dinner tonight with a side of curry and rice.
 It was absolutely delicious.
 Thanks for the terrific recipe!

 Hello Meena.. actually sort of first time to ur blog.. i like ur Malay association in cooking.. do post a lot of veggie malay cuisine.. recently, when i had transit time in malaysia while flying back n forth to india, i had the opportunity ot visit malaysia.. i really loved that place and food..
 In one place, i tried spicy vegetarian mutton… it was very reddish and hot and divine for my tongue… do post a recipe .. it tasted almost like mutton.. how do we make all that ?? try posting about this sometime.. thanks a lot.. love ur site… with the pictures and writing skills, u shud consider writing a cook book urself…